mailekah/churchweb/README.md

 * Move Worship planner into CodeIgniter app
 * Figure out database schema
 * Find/make some themes (figure out how to do theming, if it's just css, or view replacement)
-* Look into using BootStrap (at least LessCSS or SaSS)
+* Look into using BootStrap
-* check out Joomla and Drupal closely... maybe Wordpress some more...
+* Licensing concerns (which OS license?)
+* Look into TinyMCE

 Notes:
 ----